Balance sheets and understanding your small business’ equity

-Similar to an income statement (also known as a P&L statement), it details the balance of your business’ income and expenses so you can make informed business decisions like:
+Similar to an income statement (also known as a profit and loss statement), it details the balance of your business’ income and expenses so you can make informed business decisions like:

 - Where to get money to pay for things (like a loan or equity)

 - How to compare the financial position of your business from month-to-month or year-to-year; and use the insights to identify opportunities